-- To our best knowledge, this is the first work to apply the technique of virtual backbone to the CRN, to reliably and efficiently transport data in CRNs. - We provide an algorithm for CRN self-organization with distributed control message exchange without CCC. - We develop an approach to construct a virtual backbone for a CRN with limited message exchange. - We also propose a novel end-to-end data transmission scheme for nodes in CRNs using the virtual backbone.
+- To our best knowledge, this is the first work to apply the technique of virtual backbone to the CRN, to reliably and efficiently transport data in CRNs. - We provide an algorithm for CRN self-organization with distributed control message exchange without CCC. - We develop an approach for constructing a virtual backbone for a CRN with limited message exchange. - We also propose a novel end-to-end data transmission scheme for nodes in CRNs using the virtual backbone.

-The organization of our paper is as follows.
-In Section II, we discuss the related works.
+Here is the organization of our paper.
+In Section II, we describe the related works.
 The system model is introduced in Section III.
-Section IV describes the self-organization algorithm for the CRN.
+Section IV describes the self-organization algorithm.
 Sections V and VI present the virtual backbone construction, and the end-to-end data transmission scheme.
 The performance evaluation is presented in Section VII.
 We conclude our paper in Section VIII.